w3c/tokyo18-workshop/sponsorship.md

 * One guest pass to observe Workshop
 * Sponsor mention in press releases or media advisories

-The deadline for becoming a sponsor are:

-* Sponsor identity on Workshop communications including:
-    * Call for Participation and Summary Report
-    * On-site signage and printed materials
-    * Any commemorative item produced (e.g., T-shirt)
-* One guest pass to observe Workshop
-* Sponsor mention in press releases or media advisories

-The deadline for becoming a sponsor are:

-* <span class="todo">Datum to be set</span> to have the name/logo of the sponsor recognized on the signage at the workshop
+The deadline for becoming a sponsor to have the name/logo of the sponsor recognized on the signage at the workshop is August 10, 2018.
-* <span class="todo">Datum to be set</span> to sponsor the workshop without name/logo on the signage, but with the other benefits included

-_The sponsorship values have been translated to Yens, somebody has the check this!!_
-{: .todo}

 ### Platinum Sponsorship: ¥750,000 (¥1,000,000 for non-Members)
 {: #platinum}